Rhialto/MegaPET/README.md

 This enables the SuperPET expansion board.
 This is another expansion based on the 8032.
 It is not compatible with 8096 or 8296 expansions.
 If they are selected in combination, all of them will be disabled instead.

-The SuperPET has its own stype of memory expansion: RAM is mapped in blocks of 4 KB at a time at $9xxx.
+The SuperPET has its own type of memory expansion: RAM is mapped in blocks of 4 KB at a time at $9xxx.
 Which bank is mapped is selected by a bank switch register at $EFFC.
 Bits 0-3 select the bank number.

 #### Use 6502 / 6809 cpu